cvanaret/Uno/joss/paper.md

 	* the `JuMP.jl` ecosystem,
 	* `control-toolbox`, a collection of Julia packages for mathematical control and its applications,
 - Python:
+	* [pyOptSparse](https://github.com/mdolab/pyoptsparse), an object-oriented framework for formulating and solving nonlinear constrained optimization problems in an efficient, reusable, and portable manner,
-	* DNLP, an extension of CVXPY to general nonlinear programming,
+	* [DNLP](https://github.com/cvxgrp/DNLP), an extension of CVXPY to general nonlinear programming,
-	* FelooPy, a user-friendly tool for coding, modeling, and solving decision problems,
 - Fortran:
+	* [CUTEst](https://github.com/ralna/cuTEst), the Constrained and Unconstrained Testing Environment with safe threads for optimization software,
 	* IMPL © /IMPL-DATA © by Industrial Algorithms Limited, a modeling and solving platform used in the process industries especially suited for economic, efficiency and emissions optimization and estimation.

-Ongoing discussions and community interest indicate potential future integrations in CasADi, Pyomo, pyOptSparse, Minotaur, and the NEOS Server.
+Ongoing discussions and community interest indicate potential future integrations in CasADi, Pyomo, Minotaur, and the NEOS Server.

 # Acknowledgments